bhark/NCjAx/README.md

 Neural Cellular Automata as a universal computing substrate accelerated with JAX.

 > [!NOTE]
-> This is a WIP.
-It is, at the moment, undocumented and suffers from bad manners (unstable, unreliable, difficult to train).
+> This takes lots of inspiration from the papers at the bottom of the readme, but also takes some liberties here and there.
+Assume nothing; expect everything.

 ## Usage